focus-trap/tabbable/README.md

 - First include any elements with positive `tabindex` attributes (1 or higher), ordered by ascending `tabindex` and source order.
 - Then include any elements with a zero `tabindex` and any element that by default receives focus (listed above) and does not have a positive `tabindex` set, in source order.

+### Options

+Second optional argument is options object.
+Currently there is only one option available:
+- `includeContainer`: if set to true, a tabbable containing node is included in returned array of nodes.

 ## Differences from jQuery UI's [`:tabbable` selector](https://api.jqueryui.com/tabbable-selector/)

 Doesn't need jQuery.
 Also: doesn't support all the old IE's.